kaizencycle/Kaizen-OS/SUNSET_CHECKLIST.md

 ## 🧱 Step 4 — Ledger Traceability

 - [ ] Record the archive hash and date in your Civic Ledger (Cycle log entry)
-- [ ] Note which Civic OS directory the code migrated into (e.g., /apps/hive-app)
+- [ ] Note which Kaizen OS directory the code migrated into (e.g., /apps/hive-app)

 ## ⚙️ Step 5 — Optional Transfer